A heart attack — not assassins — killed Kim's sibling, N. Korea says

 "They are the ones who directly contained the liquid on their palms of the hands to apply to the face," Ri said.

-Malaysian police have previously said that both women washed their hands immediately after the alleged incident and that one of then vomited.
+Malaysian police have previously said that both women washed their hands immediately after the alleged incident and that one of them vomited.

 Ri, the North Korean spokesman, said that if VX was indeed used it should be sent to the Organisation for the Prohibition of Chemical Weapons.